Flagsmith/flagsmith-docs/docs/deployment/hosting/locally-api.md

   [marked as a superuser](/deployment/configuration/django-admin#Authentication).
 - `FLAGSMITH_CORS_EXTRA_ALLOW_HEADERS`: Comma separated list of extra headers to allow when operating across domains. e.g. `'my-custom-header-1,my-custom-header-2'`.
 Defaults to `'sentry-trace,'`.
+- `FLAGSMITH_DOMAIN`: A custom domain for URLs pointing to your Flagsmith instance in email notifications.

 #### Security Environment Variables